CHANGE FOR GOOD

 recipients selected?

-A committee made up of Co-op owners choose the recipients for each season.
+A committee made up of Co-op owners chooses the recipients for each season.
 This committee is committed to supporting non-profit, non-sectarian, and non-discriminatory organizations whose goals complement or support the Mission Statement of the Co-op: “Working Together to Nourish and Nurture our Community.”

 Fill out the form below to apply for a Change for Good grant.
 Grants are due on the following timeline:

-• Quarter 4 (October - December 2024): September 10, 2024
+Quarter 4 (October - December 2026): September 10, 2026

 Questions about this funding opportunity?
 Email us at events@moscowfood.coop or call at (208) 882-8537 ext.
 222